dialogoo/laiive/CONTRIBUTING.md

 ---

 ## Agreement
-By cloning, forking, or making a pull request, you **accept** the [Collaborator Agreement](./LICENSES/COLLABOATOR_AGREEMENT.md).
-If you don’t agree, please don’t contribute.
+By cloning, forking, or making a pull request, you **accept** the [Collaborator Agreement](./LICENSES/COLLABORATOR_AGREEMENT.md).If you don’t agree, please don’t contribute.

 ---